leonrodenburg/ali-cli/README.md

 #### Automatic upload / download of encrypted files to OSS

-To solve the problems outlined in the introduction of the workflow, it can be very handy to employ client-side encryption when uploading sensitive files to a cloud provider's storage solution.
+To solve the problems outlined in the introduction of this workflow, it can be very handy to employ client-side encryption when uploading sensitive files to a cloud provider's storage solution.
 Using Ali CLI, you can conveniently upload files and directories to a bucket, automatically encrypting them with a keyfile on your computer.
 When you download them again, the files will be downloaded and decrypted locally again.
 Only encrypted data will be transferred over the wire and stored in the OSS bucket.